JackV2020/Domoticz-ToonMonitor/README.md

 This plugin was developed on Raspberry Pi Buster and may work on other platforms.

-The plugin creates 3 buttons to :
+The plugin creates 4 buttons to :

  - Restart Toon
  - Restart Toon GUI
- - Start/Stop vnc ( Toon 1 only since Toon 2 does not support vnc )
+ - Start/Stop vnc ( Toon 1 full and Toon 2 view-only support )
+ - Enable/Disable debug logging to /var/log/qt

  and 12 sensors for